kodsnack/advent_of_code_2016/dlofstrom-python/Day8/day8-instructions.txt

 As you can see, this display technology is extremely powerful, and will soon dominate the tiny-code-displaying-screen market.
 That's what the advertisement on the back of the display tries to convince you, anyway.

 There seems to be an intermediate check of the voltage used by the display: after you swipe your card, if the screen did work, how many pixels should be lit?

+--- Part Two ---

+You notice that the screen is only capable of displaying capital letters; in the font it uses, each letter is 5 pixels wide and 6 tall.

+After you swipe your card, what code is the screen trying to display?